j-keck/zfs-snap-diff/README.md

 # Description

 With `zfs-snap-diff` you can explore file differences and restore changes from older file versions in different zfs snapshots.
-You can restore the whole file from a older version, or select changes to revert in the 'Diff' view.
+You can restore the whole file from a older version, or select single changes to revert in the 'Diff' view.

 `zfs-snap-diff` has a web frontend, so it can run on your local work machine or on your remote file / backup server (no Xserver necesarry).